Guilder Rodríguez: Playing career

+Milwaukee Brewers

+Minor leagues

-Rodríguez spent his first 7 professional seasons (2002-2008) in the Milwaukee Brewers organization.
-He was selected in the minor league phase of the 2008 Rule 5 draft by the Texas Rangers.
-Rodríguez spent 2009-2015 playing at the AA and AAA levels in the Rangers organization.
+Rodríguez spent his first 7 professional seasons (2002–2008) in the Milwaukee Brewers organization.

 Texas Rangers

+Rodríguez was selected in the minor league phase of the 2008 Rule 5 draft by the Texas Rangers.
+Rodríguez spent 2009-2015 playing at the Double–A and Triple–A levels in the Rangers organization.

+Major leagues

-After 13 years in the minor leagues, he was called up to the majors for the first time on September 7, 2014, and made his major league debut two days later.
-With a total of 1,095 games, Rodriguez had played in the most minor league games by any player not yet called to the major leagues.
+After 13 years in the minor leagues, Rodríguez was called up to the majors for the first time on September 7, 2014, and made his major league debut two days later.
+With a total of 1,095 games, Rodríguez had played in the most minor league games by any player not yet called to the major leagues.
 On September 22, 2014 against the Houston Astros in Arlington, Rodríguez recorded his first two career hits, the second of which gave him his first career RBI.
-Rodríguez became a free agent on November 7, 2014.
-He re-signed with the Rangers on a minor league deal on January 13, 2015.
+In 7 games during his rookie campaign, he went 2–for–12 (.167) with one RBI and one walk.
+On October 6, Rodríguez was removed from the 40-man roster and sent outright to the Triple–A Round Rock Express.
+Rodríguez became a free agent on November 7.
+He re-signed with the Rangers on a minor league contract on January 13, 2015.
 He announced his retirement on September 17, 2015.

 Coaching career

 After retiring from playing, Rodríguez became a coach in the Texas Rangers organization.
-He served as a coach for the DSL Rangers in 2016, and was a coach for the AZL Rangers from 2017 through 2021.
+He served as a coach for the Dominican Summer League Rangers in 2016, and was a coach for the Arizona League Rangers from 2017 through 2021.
 He spent the 2022 season as a developmental coach for the Down East Wood Ducks.

+In 2025, Rodriguez was named bench coach of the ACL Rangers the rookie level affiliate of the Texas Rangers.